ranga27/lnl-portal/src/pages/api/README.md

 #### Development mode

 1. Make sure you have installed stripe CLI on your machine
+2. `stripe login`
-2. Run for development mode
+3. Run for development mode
    `stripe listen --forward-to localhost:3000/api/webhook` Basically this is our api endpoint
-3. This will give webhook signing secret.
+4. This will give webhook signing secret.
 Copy that to .env.development/STRIPE_WEBHOOK_SIGNING_SECRET

 #### Production mode